MartinRosenberg/Awesome-Tech-Communities/README.md

 #### Illinois

 Chicago is home to a large number of engineering and tech communities.
 Only a select few large, active groups are documented here.
-For a much deeper dive into Chicago communities, see **[Chicago Engineering and Tech Communities and Organizations](https://github.com/driscoll42/chicago-engineering-and-tech-communities)**; and for tech event calendar, see **[Chicago Tech Community Events](https://chitechcommunityevents.softr.app/)**.
+For a much deeper dive into Chicago communities, see **[Chicago Engineering and Tech Communities and Organizations](https://github.com/driscoll42/chicago-engineering-and-tech-communities)**; and for a tech event calendar, see **[Chicago Tech Community Events](https://chitechcommunityevents.softr.app/)**.

 <!-- This is somehow related to Chicago Tech Slack: https://re-factor.co/ -->